-The MC1000 Series is UL approved for solid state motor overload protection.
+The MC3000 Series is UL approved for solid state motor overload protection.
 Therefore, a separate thermal overload relay is not required for single motor applications.
 The MOTOR OVERLOAD circuit is used to protect the motor from overheating due to excessive current draw.

-The trip time for the MOTOR OVERLOAD setting is based on what is known as an "inverse I2t" function.
+The trip time for the MOTOR OVERLOAD is based on an "inverse $l^2t$ " function.
 This function allows the drive to deliver 150% of the rated output current for one minute, and even higher current levels for shorter periods of time.
 Once the overload circuit "times out", the drive will trip into an OVERLOAD fault.